broadinstitute/antenna/README.md

 ```

 ## Demo
 An example test script for the pipeline is provided under `testing/testwdl/run.sh`.
 This script will execute the WDL pipeline using inputs in the input.json file.
+The demo run takes less than 10 minutes to complete.

 To run this example, please edit the file `testing/testwdl/input.json` and replace [LOCATION] with the download location of the repository in your system.